ajtomato/MDN.-.Learn.web.development/README.md

 Mixing data types can lead to some strange results when performing calculations, so be careful that you are referring to your variables correctly, and getting the results you expect.

+The name is stored inside *localStorage*, it persists after the site is closed down, keeping the personalized message there when you next open the site!

 ### Publishing your website

 ### How the web works